livingearth-system/livingearth-system.github.io/oceania/australia/index.md

             descriptors:
               - title: "Albedo"
                 image: "/assets/img/australia/albedo.jpg"
                 description: "The ratio of total upwelling to total downwelling solar radiation at the surface, representing the energy balance at the soil-vegetation-atmosphere interface.
-Ranges from 0 to 1 — a surface with an albedo of 1 (e.g. snow) reflects back all downwelling radiation."
+Ranges from 0 to 1 — a surface with an albedo of 1 (e.g. snow) reflectsback all downwelling radiation."
               - title: "Land Surface Temperature"
                 image: "/assets/img/australia/land-surface-temperature.jpg"
                 description: "The radiative skin temperature of the land — a mixture of vegetation and soil temperatures.
 Plays an important role in the physics of land surfaces, impacting energy and water exchange with the atmosphere."